Nested Loops

 Doctrine

-Only programmatically—don’t forget to disable for production.
-Consider building a custom, configurable logger.
+Only on source code level—don’t forget to disable this for production.
+Consider building your own configurable logger.

 $logger = new \Doctrine\DBAL\Logging\EchoSqlLogger;